Interested in trying our FREE 7-day healthy diet plan? Click here and choose between our meat eaters, vegetarian or vegan meal plans.

 2. May support energy levels

-Spinach has long been regarded as a plant which can restore energy, increase vitality and improve the quality of the blood.
-There are good reasons for this, such as the fact that spinach is rich in iron.
-This mineral plays a central role in the function of red blood cells which help transport oxygen around the body, supports energy production and DNA synthesis.
-However, high levels of a compound called oxalic acid, naturally found in spinach, appears to inhibit the absorption of minerals like iron; that said, lightly cooking or wilting appears to minimise these effects.
+Spinach has long been regarded as a plant that can restore energy, increase vitality and improve the quality of the blood.
+There are good reasons for this, including its iron content.
+Iron plays a central role in the function of red blood cells, helping transport oxygen around the body, supporting energy production and DNA synthesis.

 3. May support heart health

-Spinach, like beetroot, is naturally rich in compounds called nitrates; these may help improve blood flow and pressure by relaxing the blood vessels, reducing arterial stiffness and promoting dilation.
-A reduction in blood pressure helps reduce the risk of heart disease and stroke.
-Studies suggest that nitrate-rich foods, like spinach, may also help heart attack survival.
+Spinach, like beetroot, is naturally rich in compounds called nitrates; these help improve blood flow and lower pressure by relaxing the blood vessels, reducing arterial stiffness and promoting dilation.
+A reduction in blood pressure may help reduce the risk of heart disease and stroke.
+Studies suggest that nitrate-rich foods – especially leafy greens like spinach – may also promote heart attack survival.

 4. May support healthy bones

-Spinach is an excellent source of vitamin K as well as being a source of magnesium, calcium and phosphorus.
-These nutrients are important for maintaining bone health.
+Spinach is an excellent source of vitamin K, as well as being a source of bone-friendly magnesium, calcium and phosphorus.

 Is spinach safe for everyone?

-Those on blood-thinning medication need to consider their vitamin K intake.
-Typically, the advice, while taking this medication, is that you need to keep your dietary intake approximately the same.
-Check with your GP before making any significant changes to your diet.
+Those on blood-thinning medication, such as warfarin, should also be aware that spinach is a source of vitamin K. Typically, the advice for those taking this medication, is that you need to keep your dietary intake of this vitamin approximately the same so check with your GP before making any significant changes to your diet.

 Spinach, sweet potato & lentil dhal